 Car Accident Attorney Portland, Oregon

-At the Law Offices of Jon Friedman, our car accident lawyers in Portland, Oregon focus on minimizing the long-term impact of these serious and traumatic events by providing each of our clients with the personal attention they need to pursue a fast and fair financial recovery for their injuries.
+At the Law Offices of Jon Friedman, our car accident lawyers in Portland, Oregon, focus on minimizing the long-term impact of these severe and traumatic events by providing each of our clients with the personal attention they need to pursue a fast and fair financial recovery for their injuries.

-Like everyone else in the Northwest, we are no strangers to rainy weather and can certainly blame some of our city’s car wrecks on the inclement conditions.
-The fact remains that most traffic collisions are caused by a combination of distracted driving, driving under the influence of drugs or alcohol, speeding or reckless driving, and failing to obey traffic signs and signals.
-Each of which is a negligent action, and all preventable causes of serious injuries and tragic deaths.
+Like everyone else in the Northwest, we are no strangers to rainy weather and can undoubtedly blame some of our city’s car wrecks on the inclement conditions.
+The fact remains that most traffic collisions are caused by a combination of distracted driving, driving too fast, not maintaining a proper lookout, driving under the influence of drugs or alcohol, speeding or reckless driving, and failing to obey traffic signs and signals.
+Each negligent action often leads to a preventable cause of severe injuries and tragic deaths.

-If you have been hurt in a car wreck, or have lost a loved one to another’s negligence, our Portland car accident attorney at Law Offices of Jon Friedman is available to discuss your case during a free consultation today.
-We will answer any questions you have about the personal injury claim process, so you may continue to focus on your physical and emotional health while we pursue the negligent driver and their insurance coverage for your financial damages.
+If you have been hurt in a car wreck or have lost a loved one to another’s negligence, our Portland auto accident attorney at Law Offices of Jon Friedman is available to discuss your case during a free consultation today.
+We will answer any questions about the personal injury claim process so you may continue to focus on your physical and emotional health.
+At the same time, we pursue the negligent driver and their insurance coverage for your financial damages.

 Car Wreck Injuries and Fatalities Can Happen Anywhere and to Anyone

-According to the Oregon Department of Transportation, last year there were over 50,000 vehicle collisions in the state that resulted in 27,700 non-fatal injury crashes and 500 fatal crashes.
+According to the Oregon Department of Transportation, last year, over 50,000 vehicle collisions in the state resulted in 27,700 non-fatal injury crashes and 500 fatal crashes.

 No matter how attentive you are behind the wheel, you cannot control the behavior of the other drivers traveling alongside you.
-And while Oregon’s law states it is illegal to drive while holding or using an electronic device, we sometimes see drivers looking down at their phones more than looking at the road in front of them.
+While Oregon’s law states driving while holding or using an electronic device is illegal, we sometimes see drivers looking down at their phones more than at the road in front of them.

-According to the most recent statistics, over five years there were 13,603 fatal and injury crashes resulting in 137 fatalities and 20,992 injuries caused by crashes involving a distracted driver in Oregon.
+According to the most recent statistics, there were 13,603 fatal and injury crashes over five years, resulting in 137 fatalities and 20,992 injuries caused by crashes involving distracted drivers in Oregon.

 If you or your loved one were hurt or killed in any traffic collision caused by a negligent driver, our Portland auto accident attorney can help you hold that person accountable for their negligence or recklessness behind the wheel.